 Git Source Control

 The app project has a dedicated private Git repository.
-The repository is logically portioned to maintain the different modules of the app.
+A Git repo is installed and setup when an app is installed on Nest.yt.
+The repository is logically partioned to maintain the different modules of the app.

 The Git branches represented by the dark blue boxes are installed by default on the server when the app is configured and deployed.

-The light blue boxes represent branches added by the developer to manage Xamarin code projects of the 3 client apps.
+The light blue boxes represent branches added by the developer.
+Each branch track and manage Xamarin code projects belonging to the 3 client apps.